clearent/ClearentIdtechIOSFramework/README.md

 7 - Monitor for errors by implementing the handleManualEntryError method.

 8 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions/sale (for a sale).
-See demo app for an example (https://github.com/clearent/IDTech_VP3300_Demo)
+See demo app for an example [Clearent IDTech iOS Demo](https://github.com/clearent/IDTech_VP3300_Demo)

 ## Disabling emv configuration when using a preconfigured reader